Carter Family picking: Legacy

 The Carter scratch, and more generally Maybelle Carter, have had a great impact on multiple genres of music including country, folk, rock, and bluegrass.
 Maybelle's guitar style has been widely copied and is credited with "transform[ing] the instrument from background rhythm to the dominant lead sound in pop culture."
-The Carter’s music bridged the gap between traditional, Appalachian folk music and new "hillbilly music," which would evolve into country music.
+The Carter's music bridged the gap between traditional, Appalachian folk music and new "hillbilly music," which would evolve into country music.
 For her contribution to country music, Maybelle was the first woman inducted into the Country Music Hall of Fame.

 In the 1960s when folk music grew in popularity, Maybelle's picking style was resurrected.
 Until this time, Maybelle did not realize the significance of her music, stating that she was "just playing the way I wanted to and that's it."
 Maybelle was "proud and happy" that her style had become influential in folk and country music because it would keep the genre alive.
 In 1962, Maybelle played with bluegrass star Earl Scruggs, who grew frustrated that he could not reproduce her distinctive style, yet Maybelle picked it effortlessly in the studio for him.
 That same year, Maybelle accompanied the New Lost City Ramblers to the Newport Folk Festival, where she led workshops to teach young musicians the Carter scratch.
 Maybelle also played with the Nitty Gritty Dirt Band, who admired her musical aptitude, on their famous album Will the Circle Be Unbroken.
 John McEuen, founding member of the band, remarked that Maybelle "took the guitar and she used it in a way that nobody had thought of before."

 Maybelle's great niece Rita Forrester once remarked that "I'm sure that anybody who has ever played a guitar has used something of Aunt Maybelle's—they've had to.
-There's no question in my mind…it would have be hard for [anyone] not to be touched by the way she played."
-Many folk and country artists acknowledge Maybelle’s influence on their music including: Perry Como, Doc Watson, Chet Atkins, Elvis Presley, Bob Dylan, Marty Stuart, Emmylou Harris, Woody Guthrie, Earl Scruggs, Bill Monroe, and Johnny Cash.
+There's no question in my mind…it would have been hard for [anyone] not to be touched by the way she played."
+Many folk and country artists acknowledge Maybelle's influence on their music including: Perry Como, Doc Watson, Chet Atkins, Elvis Presley, Bob Dylan, Marty Stuart, Emmylou Harris, Woody Guthrie, Earl Scruggs, Bill Monroe, and Johnny Cash.
 Doc Watson learned the Carter scratch as a boy and adapted it into his own flatpicking style, which was influential in its own right.
-Woody Guthrie based his most famous song "This Land is Your Land" on Maybelle’s lick as well.
+Woody Guthrie based his most famous song "This Land is Your Land" on Maybelle's lick as well.